Dumping syndrome after gastric bypass surgery: What you really need to know

 Dumping syndrome occurs frequently after gastric bypass surgery.

+Dumping refers to symptoms that occur when food passes from the stomach to the small intestine too quickly.
 When this happens, you may experience various abdominal symptoms.
 These symptoms occur because your body has trouble digesting and absorbing food quickly.

 This is because your stomach contents move to your small intestine too quickly due to the surgery.
 Dumping syndrome can occur with different types of gastric bypasses, such as the gastric bypass (GBP), mini gastric bypass (Mini GBP/OAGB), and gastric sleeve (GS).
 In both gastric bypass and Mini gastric bypass, part of your stomach is bypassed.